 Compost is the cheapest and most versatile product you could ever use in your garden.
-The only thing a compost heap requires is waste; left-over vegetable scraps, lawn clippings, coffee grinds and tea leaves, garden prunings and weeds – items that you would have normally thrown in the bin anyway.
+The only thing a compost heap requires is waste: left-over vegetable scraps, lawn clippings, coffee grinds and tea leaves, garden prunings and weeds – items that you would have normally thrown in the bin anyway.
+Instead of wasting this great recyclable, organic material start to consider how to build your own compost bins that work for you and your lifestyle.

-Seeing as you were going to discard this waste anyway why not turn them into nutrient rich compost that you can use to mulch and fertilise your garden?
+As you were going to discard this waste anyway, why not turn them into nutrient rich compost that you can use to mulch and fertilise your garden?
 Composting isn’t a hard process and there are a few methods to achieve it that require varying levels of physical exertion.

 There are many compost bins on the market that allow you to just drop the waste in and within a short space of time (and very little physical activity) reap the reward of rich compost.
 These come as compost tumblers which require regular rotation, self-standing compost cones and even little kitchen composters that work on your kitchen waste alone.